nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 With the comments introspection feature enabled, CLI plugin will generate descriptions and example values for properties based on comments.

-For example, given an example `isEnabled` property:
+For example, given an example `roles` property:

 ```typescript
 /**